Democide/typora-cobalt-oxide-theme/README.md

 - A different splash screen
 - Adding colors to italic and strong text
 - Provides some improvements to the sidebar
+- Fixing the width on quotes and lists
 - Properly colors the menus as well

 ## Installation